uf-mil/mil/docs/software/noetic_migration.md

 After making some changes to a package, you may have the desire to test the changes that you've made.
 But wait!
 You can't.

 Many of the packages in our codebase rely on each other like an interlocking Jenga tower.
 If one block is removed, the tower will frequently fall.
-Therefore, if you attempt to simulate your changes after making some changes, the simlulation may just fail.
+Therefore, if you attempt to simulate your changes after making some changes, the simlulation may fail.

 Therefore, make the best changes that you can; changes that you feel confident in.
 Once all packages have been updated for ROS Noetic, then we can test to see how our all the packages perform.
 If things are still broken at this point, then we can make further commits to fix what's broken.